-But Bounce (Al Quoz) and Jump Boxx (Mirdiff) are more like a Trampoline Park.
-Each have over 100+ interconnected trampolines and trampoline sports (like basketball, dodge ball) and trampoline activities (fitness workouts, ladies nights, disco nights toddler programs and much more).
+But Flip Out, (Al Quoz), Bounce (Al Quoz) and Jump Boxx (Mirdiff) are more like a Trampoline Park.
+Each have interconnected trampolines and trampoline sports (like basketball, dodge ball) and trampoline activities (archery tag, fitness workouts, ladies nights, disco nights toddler programs and much more).

 Here is a video of Scotch, Wee Scotch, and LiL Ginger on the trampoline:

-Included in the admission price (if booked online for Jump Boxx) are jumping socks that have a rubber grip at the bottom to help avoid slippage.
-Both trampoline parks have cafes for non-jumpers but the one at Bounce is upstairs with no elevators so beware if you have a baby stroller like we did.
+Non-slip socks are usually included in the price of admission price or available for a small fee.
+The trampoline parks also have cafes for non-jumpers but the one at Bounce (and maybe Flip Out too) is upstairs with no elevators so beware if you have a baby stroller like we did.

-Book your jumping sessions online to avoid being turned away onsite as both places are quite popular now.
+Book your jumping sessions online to avoid being turned away onsite as they can get busy during peak days and times.